 - Participate in meaningful projects that contribute to the university overall.

 - Become ready for future employment.

-EDGE freshmen exceed their non-EDGE peers in retention and academic performance.
+EDGE freshmen exceed their non-EDGE peers in retention and career development.

 Program Evaluation Results

-- The program started with 95 freshmen and more than doubled to 210 freshmen by its fifth year.
+- The program started with 95 freshmen in 2011 and has now served more than 1,100 first-year students at DePaul.

-- 100 percent of students had a resume by the end of the program (compared with 66 percent at the start of the program).
+- 99 percent of students had a résumé by the end of the program (compared with 63 percent at the start of the program).

 - 97 percent of students identified the next steps for their career path.

 - 65 percent of students felt they had a high possibility of being hired.